yhonathanpavan/Java-8/README.md

   }

   class B extends A {
-      public double calc(int a, int b) { // ❌ Não compila! 'calc(double, double)' in 'B' clashes with 'calc(double, double)' in 'A'; attempting to use incompatible return type return a + b;
+      public double calc(int a, int b) { // ❌ Não compila! 'calc(int, int)' in 'B' clashes with 'calc(int, int)' in 'A'; attempting to use incompatible return type return a + b;
       }